-Pursuant to the Patent Law of the PRC, most recently amended in December 2008, and its implementation rules, most recently amended in January 2010, patents in China fall into three categories, namely invention patent, utility model and design patent.
-Invention patent refers to a new technical solution proposed in respect of a product, method or its improvement; utility model refers to a new technical solution that is practicable for application and proposed in respect of the shape, structure or a combination of both of a product; and design patent refers to the new design of a certain product in shape, pattern or a combination of both and in color, shape and pattern combinations aesthetically suitable for industrial application.
-Under the Patent Law of the PRC, the term of patent protection starts from the date the patent application was filed, and patents relating to invention are effective for twenty years from the initial date the patent application was filed.
+Pursuant to the Patent Law of the PRC, most recently amended in October 2020, and its implementation rules, most recently amended in January 2010, patents in China fall into three categories, namely invention patent, utility model and design patent.
+Invention patent refers to a new technical solution proposed in respect of a product, method or its improvement; utility model refers to a new technical solution that is practicable for application and proposed in respect of the shape, structure or a combination of both of a product; and design patent refers to the new design of the whole or part of a certain product in shape, pattern or a combination of both and in color, shape and pattern combinations aesthetically suitable for industrial application.
+Under the Patent Law of the PRC, the term of patent protection starts from the date the patent was filed.
+Patents relating to utility-models and designs are effective for ten years from the initial date the patent application was filed, patents relating to designs are effective for twenty years from the initial date the patent application was filed.
 The Patent Law of the PRC adopts the principle of "first to file," which means where more than one person files a patent application for the same invention, a patent will be granted to the person who first filed the application.